No matter what you like to do, Melbourne is the city for you!

 Rod Laver Arena

-Best Sports Bars
+Best Sports Bars in Melbourne

 - The Imperial - The incredible rooftop bar, scrumptious English food menu and impressive beer and wine list, not to mention their comprehensive display of live sport from around the globe, make the Imperial your go-to sports bar in the city.
 Bourke Street, CBD.